K-Mistele/bladerunner/CPP/Lightwave/README.md

 # Lightwave
-Lightwave is a C++ shellcode loader that uses `CreateRemoteThread` to inject shellcode into a process.
+Lightwave is a C++ shellcode loader that uses `NtQueueApcThread` to inject shellcode into a process.

+**As of testing on 07/09/2021, this loader will bypass both CrowdStrike and Windows Defender ATP**

 ## How it Works
-1. Create a new process by launching a chosen executable
-2. Use the handle on the launched process to reserve memory in the new process
+1. Open the target process
+2. Allocate memory in read-write mode
-3. Inject shellcode into that new RWX memory
+3. write the shellcode
-4. Create a new thread in that process to run the shellcode
+4. re-protect the memory to read-execute
+5. Iterate across threads, Queuing an APC for each.

+## Caveats
+Note that this technique not guarantee execution: there must be at least one thread in the target process in an alertable state.
+The more threads that a process has, the more likely you are to find one in the right state.
+However, if multiple threads are in the alertable state, you may get multiple beacons/shells.

+Additionally, if the thread you're in dies, your beacon/shell will as well, so you should try to migrate ASAP (I have not experienced this while testing with injecting into `firefox.exe`, but I am told that it can happen)

 ## Customization
 Make sure to edit the source with the following: